Best Shoes to Pack for Italy

 adidas Originals Women's Superstar Sneaker, White/Core White, 7

 Whether you call them sneakers, tennis shoes, or trainers, you are probably going to need a pair when you are visiting Italy.
 But you don’t have to pack ugly ones!

 Adidas Superstar or Adidas Stan Smith may or may not be the “it” shoes anymore.
-But these types of leather fashion sneakers have served me very well while traveling Italy.
-Not only are they comfortable for activities like climbing stairs, walking on the rooftop of St. Peter’s or the Milano Duomo, or ambling around the dungeons of the Colosseum, they are neutral enough to match everything as well as hip enough to help me blend in with the locals.
+But these types of leather fashion sneakers have served me very well while traveling in Italy.
+Not only are they comfortable for activities like climbing stairs, walking on the rooftop of St. Peter’s or the Milano Duomo, or ambling around the dungeons of the Colosseum, they are neutral enough in black or white to match everything as well as hip enough to help me blend in with the locals.

 Since leather sneakers are somewhat heavy and take up room in a suitcase, I usually end up wearing them on the plane or train.
-This way, I don’t have heavy-ish sneakers in my suitcase and I am primed for racing to a gate or platform if need be.
+This way, I don’t have heavy-ish sneakers in my suitcase and am primed for racing to a gate or platform if needed.